Don't Fence Me In (song): Origins

-Originally written in 1934 for Adios, Argentina, an unproduced 20th Century Fox film musical, "Don't Fence Me In" was based on text by Robert (Bob) Fletcher, a poet and engineer with the Department of Highways in Helena, Montana.
+Originally written in 1934 for Adios, Argentina, an unproduced 20th Century Fox film musical, "Don't Fence Me In" was based on text by Robert Fletcher, a poet and engineer with the Department of Highways in Helena, Montana.
 Cole Porter, who had been asked to write a cowboy song for the 20th Century Fox musical, bought the poem from Fletcher for $250.
 Porter reworked Fletcher's poem, and when the song was first published, Porter was credited with sole authorship.
 Porter had wanted to give Fletcher co-authorship credit, but his publishers did not allow it.
-The original copyright publication notice dated October 10, 1944 and the copyright card dated and filed on October 12, 1944 in the U.S. Copyright Office solely lists words and music by Cole Porter.
+The original copyright publication notice dated October 10, 1944, and the copyright card dated and filed on October 12, 1944, in the U.S. Copyright Office solely lists words and music by Cole Porter.
 After the song became popular, however, Fletcher hired attorneys who negotiated his co-authorship credit in subsequent publications.
 Although it was one of the most popular songs of its time, Porter claimed it was his least favorite of his compositions.